-A BeenVerified study of more than 100,000 email users nationwide found nearly six in 10 had their email addresses compromised in a data breach.
-Their email account information and passwords are quite possibly now freely available on the Dark Web, the lawless section of the internet where online scammers trade information and tools to find new victims.
+A BeenVerified study of more than 171,000 email users nationwide found that nearly 6 in 10 had their email addresses compromised in a data breach.

 Other key findings

-That lack of awareness is a concern, as people often reuse the same password: A 2018 study by Panda Security of 26 million users found that 52% reuse passwords for different secure accounts.
+Lack of awareness is a concern—people often reuse the same password.
+A 2018 study of 26 million users by Panda Security found that 52% reuse passwords for different secure accounts.

-“The first and best line of defense after your email account information has been breached is to change your account-related passwords,” said Justin Lavelle, spokesman for BeenVerified.
-“That’s what makes this last point so worrisome—if you aren’t aware you’ve been hit by a data breach, you probably haven’t taken appropriate next steps to secure your accounts.”
+“The first and best line of defense after your email account information has been breached is to change your account-related passwords,” said Richard Gargan, spokesman for BeenVerified.
+“If you aren’t aware you’ve been hit by a data breach, you probably haven’t taken appropriate next steps to secure your accounts.

 Data breaches: How states compare

-Email addresses are often unveiled in numerous breaches.
-States where users had the highest number of incidents were Delaware (email addresses revealed in an average of 5.18 data breaches), followed by Maryland (5.0), New Jersey (4.81), Maine (4.81) and Massachusetts (4.8).
-But the area with the highest incidence is the nation’s capital, the District of Columbia, where email addresses were released on average in 5.28 data breaches.
+Email addresses and passwords often appear in multiple breaches.
+As of 2021, states where users had the highest number of incidents include Maryland (logins revealed in an average of 5.54 data breaches), New Jersey (5.53), Connecticut (5.5), Delaware (5.49) and New York (5.44).
+The area with the highest incidence is the nation’s capital, where, on average, email addresses were compromised in 6.41 data breaches.

 Data breaches by email providers

-More than 58,200 of the users we studied had Gmail accounts, and 51% of those emails were found to be compromised in at least one breach—the third-lowest percentage in our study.
-On average, Gmail accounts were involved in 3.88 incidents, lower than the overall average.
+More than 127,000 of the users we studied had Gmail accounts, and 51% of those emails were found to have been compromised at least once—the third-lowest percentage in our study.
+On average, Gmail accounts were involved in 4.5 incidents, fewer than the overall average.

-Meanwhile, AOL and MSN email accounts had the highest percentage of compromised accounts: 84% and 91%, respectively.
-AOL and MSN email addresses, which made up 5,600 users in our study, were also the only ones that on average were part of more than six breaches.
+Meanwhile, Live.com and MSN email accounts had the highest percentages of compromised accounts: 81% and 85%, respectively.
+AOL and MSN email addresses, which made up 7,146 users in our study, each averaged more than 7.5 breaches.

 What’s a Dark Web Scan?

-A Dark Web Scan scours the internet to try and see if any of your email addresses may have been compromised and wound up on the dark web, which is not easily searchable and where many criminals operate.
-But if your personal information was compromised in a hack and distributed on the dark web, it could end up on the dark web and in the hands of those criminals—making it easier to become a victim of crimes such as fraud and identity theft.
+Dark Web Scan scours the internet to try and find out if any of your email addresses may have been compromised and made available on the dark web, an online zone that is difficult to search.
+If your personal information is compromised in a hack and distributed on the dark web, it could end up in the hands of the criminals who operate there—increasing your risk of fraud, identity theft and other cybercrimes.

-“Dark web criminals may take your password information and attempt to crack open your online bank accounts, make fraudulent purchases on e-commerce sites or open new accounts in your name,” Lavelle said.
+For example, dark web criminals may take your password information and attempt to access your online bank accounts, make fraudulent purchases on e-commerce sites or open new accounts in your name.

 Protect yourself from email data breaches

-These days, it seems major data breaches happen regularly, whether it’s the 540 million Facebook accounts that were compromised in 2019, or the 3 billion Yahoo accounts exposed in 2013 and 2014.
+These days, major data breaches happen regularly, whether it’s the 540 million Facebook accounts compromised in 2019 or the 3 billion Yahoo accounts exposed in 2013 and 2014.

 Here are some key steps to try and better protect yourself from data theft:

-- Regularly change passwords.
-Make sure those passwords are strong, with a mix of numbers, symbols and upper- and lowercase letters.
+• Regularly change passwords.
+Make sure those passwords are strong, with a mix of numbers, symbols and uppercase and lowercase letters.

-- Be wary of phishing attempts: Never open emails or attachments from accounts that you don’t recognize.
-As a precaution, you can try and look up suspicious addresses using an email search tool.
+• Be wary of phishing attempts.
+Never open emails or attachments from accounts you don’t recognize.

-Methodology: We analyzed 104,750 users of the BeenVerified Dark Web Scan tool from Nov.
-4, 2019 through Dec.
-12, 2019.
+Methodology: We analyzed 171,598 users of the BeenVerified Dark Web Scan tool from Jan.
+13-Feb.
+15, 2021.
 Users were from all 50 states and the District of Columbia.
 A separate online survey conducted from Feb.
 4, 2021 through Feb.
-10, 2021 asked 3,114 Dark Web Scan users, “Did you know these accounts were breached prior to seeing them here?” during the same time frame.
-BeenVerified’s Dark Web Scan allows users to check if their email address may have been compromised in more than 500 breached websites and 10.6 billion breached accounts.
+10, 2021 asked 3,114 Dark Web Scan users, “Did you know these accounts were breached prior to seeing them here?”
+BeenVerified’s Dark Web Scan allows users to search whether their email address may have been compromised in more than 500 breached websites and 10.6 billion breached accounts.

-For more information or press inquiries, please contact Justin Lavelle (email@example.com).
+For more information or press inquiries, please contact Kerry Sherin, email@example.com.

 About BeenVerified: BeenVerified’s mission is to help people discover, understand and use public data in their everyday lives, including a Dark Web Scan tool.
 BeenVerified and its associated websites curate dozens of public data sources and proprietary data sets to give people easy and affordable access to billions of public records.